we-make-websites/brush/canvas-component-tools/README.md

-# 📚 Canvas Library Tools
+# 🧩 Canvas Component Tools

-Canvas Library Tools for automating the installation of Library components.
+Canvas Component Tools for automating the creation of component files.

 ## 📅 Changelog